-Although the Cospas-Sarsat type approval policy is to consider only the complete beacon with its antenna (i.e. Cospas-Sarsat does not type approve ~~specific separate~~ beacon components), ~~this policy is not strictly applicable to ELTs which can be approved for use with different aircraft antennas.~~

-~~In respect of antenna testing requirements provided in Annex B to this document, it is acceptable to perform testing of ELT external fixed antennas connected to a type approved ELT, as described in Annex B to this document, at a reputable and independent test facility specialised in antenna measurements is acceptable, subject to a prior agreement by Cospas-Sarsat and provided that the test facility is accredited by recognised standardisation bodies responsible for type approval of electronic and electrical equipment.~~
+Although the Cospas-Sarsat type approval policy is to consider only the complete beacon with its antenna (i.e. Cospas-Sarsat does not type approve separate beacon components), it is acceptable to perform testing of ELT external fixed antennas connected to a type approved ELT, as described in Annex B to this document, at a reputable and independent test facility specialised in antenna measurements, subject to a prior agreement by Cospas-Sarsat and provided that the test facility is accredited by recognised standardisation bodies responsible for type approval of electronic and electrical equipment.